tsunami416604/azure-docs.hu-hu/articles/cognitive-services/QnAMaker/includes/quickstart-test-tool-postman.md

     }
     ```

-1. A válasz tartalmazza a pontszámot és a választ.
+1. A válasz tartalmazza a pontszám és a válasz.

     ```json
     {